stanislawbartkowski/docker-kerberos/README.md

 https://github.com/sequenceiq/docker-kerberos

 I created my version of dockerized Kerberos adapted to *podman*.
 The main feature is the configurable ports.
 Podman is usually executed as a non-root user and complains about ports below 1000.
+To use podman, replace all *docker* occurences with *podman*.

 # Image creation